saptarshibasu/aws-study/README.md

 * Use signed cookies for the following cases:
   * Provide access to multiple restricted files, for example, all of the files for a video in HLS format or all of the files in the subscribers' area of a website
   * You don't want to change your current URLs
+* You can configure CloudFront to create log files that contain detailed information about every user request that CloudFront receives
+* If you enable logging, you can also specify the Amazon S3 bucket that you want CloudFront to save files in

 ## Snowball